-Self-Check-Questions
+Self-Check Questions

-1. Due to which development for example is the future of social commerce expected to grow?
+1. Due to which development, for example, is the future of social commerce expected to grow?

-Augmented reality as seen with Snapchat’s “shoppable AR” lenses allow customers to virtually try on products.
+Augmented reality, as seen with Snapchat’s “shoppable AR” lenses that allow customers to virtually try on products.

 Social Selling

-According to Montag et al., (2018) social selling transcends traditional sales tactics by leveraging social networks to enhance sales performance and better meet customer needs.
+According to Montag et al. (2018), social selling transcends traditional sales tactics by leveraging social networks to enhance sales performance and better meet customer needs.
 Barney-McNamara et al. (2019) further clarify that social selling involves understanding, connecting with, and engaging influencers, prospects, and existing customers at various touchpoints along the purchasing journey, making it a strategic investment for enhancing customer insight and engagement.

-According to Agnihotri et al, 2017, the integration of customer relationship management (CRM) and social media marks the beginning of social selling, facilitating a robust engagement platform for buyers and sellers (Agnihotri et al., 2017).
+According to Agnihotri et al. (2017), the integration of customer relationship management (CRM) and social media marks the beginning of social selling, facilitating a robust engagement platform for buyers and sellers (Agnihotri et al., 2017).
 However, despite its significance, the concept still lacks a universal definition, with interpretations varying across academic and practical domains.
-However, a consensus emerges around combining traditional selling processes with the strengths of social media to support every stage of the sales cycle (Agnihotri et al, 2012; Inyang, 2019).
+However, a consensus is emerging around combining traditional selling processes with the strengths of social media to support every stage of the sales cycle (Agnihotri et al., 2012; Inyang, 2019).

-Barney-McNamara et al. (2021) identify both individual and company antecedents to social selling, that influence the different types of social selling activities, which include personal branding, information exchange, networking and social listening.
+Barney-McNamara et al. (2021) identify both individual and company antecedents to social selling that influence the different types of social selling activities, which include personal branding, information exchange, networking, and social listening.

-Based on a literature review the authors expect these activities to influence the outcome, i.e., the buyer, engagement, value-co-creation and salesperson performance (Barney-McNamara et al., 2021). focusing on attitudes, behaviors, characteristics, strategic orientations, and company behaviors These factors could also potentially moderate social selling outcomes.
+Based on a literature review, the authors expect these activities to influence the outcome, i.e., the buyer, engagement, value-co-creation, and salesperson performance (Barney-McNamara et al., 2021). focusing on attitudes, behaviors, characteristics, strategic orientations, and company behaviors.
+These factors could also potentially moderate social selling outcomes.

-We will now focus on the identified social selling activities in more detail (for an encompassing overview see Barney-McNamara et al., 2021)
+We will now focus on the identified social selling activities in more detail (for an encompassing overview see Barney-McNamara et al., 2021).

-Personal branding
+Personal Branding

 The concept of personal branding, introduced by Peters (1997), emphasizes the importance of individuals acting as chief marketers for their own brands, with the goal of distinguishing themselves from others.
-According to Berkman (2013) Ralf VonSosen, former head of Marketing for LinkedIn Sales Solutions, highlights the role of social media and online platforms in building a professional brand, offering low-cost opportunities for salespeople to engage with various stakeholders and reinforce their company’s brand.
-Personal branding within social selling not only affects sales performance positively (e.g., Wang et al., 2016), as shown by empirical studies, but also blurs the lines between company and individual, suggesting salespeople’s significant influence on customer relationships and decision-making.
+According to Berkman (2013), Ralf VonSosen, former head of marketing for LinkedIn Sales Solutions, highlights the role of social media and online platforms in building a professional brand, offering low-cost opportunities for salespeople to engage with various stakeholders and reinforce their company’s brand.
+Personal branding within social selling not only affects sales performance positively (e.g., Wang et al., 2016), as shown by empirical studies, but also blurs the lines between company and individual, suggesting salespeople’s significant influence on customer relationships and decision making.

-Information exchange
+Information Exchange

-According to Barney-McNamara et al. (2021) technology tools have transformed the information exchange process between salespeople and customer (Agnihotri et al. 2009), fostering a systematic and bidirectional flow of knowledge.
+According to Barney-McNamara et al. (2021), technology tools have transformed the information exchange process between salespeople and customer (Agnihotri et al., 2009), fostering a systematic and bidirectional flow of knowledge.
 This shift has reduced customers’ reliance on salespeople as their sole information source, encouraging them to independently gather data from various platforms early in their decision-making process.
-Digital media promotes interactive exchanges, changing the traditional dynamics of information control and encouraging the sharing of relevant information and timely responses to enhance customer satisfaction (Barry & Gironda, 2018).
+Digital media promote interactive exchanges, changing the traditional dynamics of information control and encouraging the sharing of relevant information and timely responses to enhance customer satisfaction (Barry & Gironda, 2018).
 The strategic use of social media not only aids in the initial stages of sales by allowing buyers to control information but also necessitates that salespeople adapt by providing critical information to boost customer satisfaction.

 Networking